 The trailer supplied with your Supra was designed especially for the boat with your convenience in mind.
 Please be sure that you have an appropriate tow vehicle before attempting to trailer your boat.
-Your vehicle must be capable of towing 7,000 lbs. and must be fitted with no less than a Class III (10,000 lb. max.) trailer hitch.
+Your vehicle must be fitted with appropriate trailer hitch and capable of towing the maximum weight or your specific Supra model's boat, trailer, fuel and gear.